Grid-Atlas/grid-reducer/README.md

 ✅ This will also install all required dependencies.

 ## 🛠 Example CLI Usage

-Once installed, you can use command line inteface.
-Run `grid --help` to see all the avaialble command options.
+Once installed, you can use command line interface.
+Run `grid --help` to see all the available command options.

 Here is a minimal example to reduce OpenDSS model.